LGM-Productions/LGM-Hydra/README.md

 If you have any issues with using SNext or simply need assistance, please either;

 - Make a GitHub issue.
 Please provide screenshots of error messages if possible, or go as in depth as possible.
-- Join the [Discord](https://discord.gg/mqGKmRw9MY) and make a ticket in the #tickets channel.
-  - If the ticket bot is down, ping a Firmware dev (they have a magentaish color name) with your issue.
- As the project is no longer maintained, theres no guarantee we will resolve your issue.